About the internship

-The ITRI internship attracts interns from top universities from around the world and is designed to give you an experience of working in an R&D environment in Asia.
+The ITRI internship attracts interns from top universities from around the world and is designed to provide you with experience working in an R&D environment in Asia.

-The intern will join projects doing research on specific industries (such as biomedical, renewable energy, AI, EVs semiconductors, robotics), and/or on developing business relations with specific regions.
+The intern will be supported to participate in projects doing research on specific industries (such as biomedical, renewable energy, AI, EVs semiconductors, robotics), and/or on developing business relations with specific regions.

 Depending on the department, internships will be either at ITRI's Hsinchu Campus or Taipei office.